Parents’ Guide to Special Education

 • Develop an Individualized Education Plan (IEP), which outlines the services to be provided to the student.

-There are some limitations to FAPE, however.
+However, there are some limitations to FAPE.
 Schools are not required to provide services superior to those that students without a disability receive.
-For example, where a public school district might pay for a regular education student to attend a private school in order to have better opportunities, they are not required to pay for private school for a special education student if the services provided in the public school are appropriate.
+For example, while a public school district might pay for a regular education student to attend a private school to have better opportunities, it is not required to pay for a private school for a special education student if the services provided in the public school are appropriate.

 Likewise, schools cannot give preferential treatment to a child with a disability.
-If there are limited spaces available in a particular class, a special education student has an equal – not greater – chance of getting into that class as his or her regular education peers.
-Similarly, schools are not required to offer specific programs or accommodations at the request of parents.
-While parents can make suggestions or ask for specific adjustments to be made, the final decision on special education programming is left to the school district.
+Suppose limited spaces are available in a particular class.
+In that case, a special education student has an equal—not greater—chance of getting into that class as his or her regular education peers.
+Similarly, schools are not required to offer specific programs or accommodations at parents' request.
+While parents can make suggestions or ask for specific adjustments, the final decision on special education programming is left to the school district.

 Individualized Education Plan

-Another critical aspect of IDEA is the creation and administration of an Individualized Education Plan (IEP).
-The purpose of an IEP is to improve the processes of teaching disabled students and increase their ability to learn.
-The IEP is essentially an outline that describes in detail the educational program and supportive services that have been identified for each specific child.
+Another critical aspect of IDEA is creating and administrating an Individualized Education Plan (IEP).
+An IEP aims to improve the processes of teaching disabled students and increase their ability to learn.
+The IEP essentially describes the educational program and supportive services identified for each specific child.
 Each IEP contains the following:

-• Statement of Current Performance: Explains how a student is currently doing in school.
-Testing results, classroom performance, and input from parents, teachers and other service providers are included in the statement.
+• Statement of Current Performance: This statement explains how a student is doing in school.
+It includes testing results, classroom performance, and input from parents, teachers, and other service providers.

-• Goals: Includes realistic, measurable goals that the child can accomplish in a given year.
-Goals may be physical, behavioral, emotional or academic in nature.
-The IEP must also explain how progress will be measured, as well as how parents will be informed of progress.
+• Goals: This section includes realistic, measurable goals that the child can accomplish in a given year.
+Goals may be physical, behavioral, emotional, or academic in nature.
+The IEP must also explain how progress will be measured and how parents will be informed of progress.

-• Special Services: Services for which the student is eligible, such as support services like counseling, as well as classroom-based accommodations.
+• Special Services: Services for which the student is eligible, such as support services like counseling and classroom-based accommodations.

-• Participation With Nondisabled Students: Explains the extent to which a disabled child will be able to interact with nondisabled students.
+• Participation With Nondisabled Students: This section explains the extent to which a disabled child can interact with nondisabled students.

-• Testing Requirements: Outlines the accommodations special education students are eligible to receive during standardized testing.
+• Testing Requirements: Outlines the accommodations special education students can receive during standardized testing.

-• Dates and Places: States when special services are to begin and end, where they will be provided, and how often the child will receive services.
+• Dates and Places: This section states when special services are to begin and end, where they will be provided, and how often the child will receive them.

-• Transitional Services: Identifies the courses the child needs to take in order to achieve his or her goals after graduation.
-An explanation of services available for transitioning out of school is included as well.
+• Transitional Services: This section identifies the courses the child needs to take to achieve his or her goals after graduation and explains the services available for transitioning out of school.

-• Age of Majority: At least one year before the child reaches the age of majority (which is 18 in most states), the student must be informed of the rights that will transfer to him or her upon reaching the majority age.
+• Age of Majority: At least one year before the child reaches the age of majority (18 in most states), the student must be informed of the rights that will transfer to him or her upon reaching the majority age.

-The IEP team is composed of various parties, including special and regular education teachers, service providers such as speech therapists, school administrators, representatives from transitional services such as Vocational Rehabilitation, parents and the student.
-Together, the team establishes the criteria outlined above, implement the plan, and review the plan at least once a year.
+The IEP team is composed of various parties, including special and regular education teachers, service providers such as speech therapists, school administrators, representatives from transitional services such as Vocational Rehabilitation, parents, and the student.
+Together, the team establishes the criteria outlined above, implements the plan, and reviews the plan at least once a year.

 This video explains the IEP.

 Many parents express confusion about the difference between an IEP and a 504 Plan.
 Where an IEP outlines the specialized instruction and support services a student is entitled to receive, a 504 Plan merely outlines accommodations that will facilitate a student’s access to and success in the learning environment.
-Therefore, a student on an IEP may be entitled to special education instruction, speech-language pathology services, and other support services, in addition to specific classroom accommodations such as extra time to complete assignments.
-A student on a 504 Plan, however, would only be eligible for the extra time to complete assignments and other classroom accommodations.
+Therefore, a student on an IEP may be entitled to special education instruction, speech-language pathology services, other support services, and specific classroom accommodations such as extra time to complete assignments.
+However, a student on a 504 Plan would only be eligible for the extra time to complete assignments and other classroom accommodations.

 Conclusion

-Special education laws can be extremely confusing for parents to decipher.
-The regulations and requirements are many, and the manner in which they are implemented may be frustrating as well.
-Staying informed about your child’s rights with regard to IDEA is essential if they are to receive the services they need to achieve their highest potential.
+Special education laws can be highly confusing for parents to decipher.
+There are many regulations and requirements, and how they are implemented may also be frustrating.
+Staying informed about your child’s rights and IDEA is essential to receiving the services they need to achieve their highest potential.

-Your local school district has a special education coordinator that can answer your questions regarding special education services in your area and at your child’s specific school.
-Many districts also employ parent liaisons or advocates so parents have all the information and support they need in order to ensure their child has appropriate support services.
+Your local school district has a special education coordinator who can answer your questions regarding special education services in your area and at your child’s specific school.
+Many districts also employ parent liaisons or advocates so parents have all the information and support they need to ensure their child has appropriate support services.

 Questions?
 Contact us on Facebook. @publicschoolreview